HTTP Poller

 Feed analytic variables and the time they represent

-• The ArcGIS Velocity subscription license levels have limits to how much data can be ingested by a feed as summarized below.
-If feeds exceed the ingestion limit of your license level, a message is written to the logs and an email is sent to the user notifying them the limit has been reached.
-If ingestion of data remains above the limit for more than an hour, the feed will be stopped.
-For more information on ArcGIS Velocity licensing, see Licensing.
-If necessary, work with your Esri representative or Esri Technical Support to explore Velocity license levels that support your workflows.
+• The ArcGIS Velocity subscription license levels have limits to how much data can be consumed by a feed as summarized below.
+If feeds exceed the consumption limit of your license level, a message is written to the logs and an email is sent notifying you that the limit has been reached.
+If consumption of data remains above the limit for more than an hour, the feed is stopped.
+For more information about ArcGIS Velocity licensing, see Licensing.
+Work with your Esri representative or Esri Technical Support, if necessary, to explore Velocity license levels that support your workflows.
+License levels are as follows:

-• Standard—Ingest and process data at 25 KB/second (roughly 100 events per second).
+• Standard—Consume and process data at 25 KB/second (approximately 100 events per second).

-After configuring feed connection parameters, see Configure input data to learn how to define the schema and the key parameters.
+• After configuring the feed connection parameters, see Configure input data to learn how to define the schema and the key parameters.

 OAuth authentication